perron2/async-zip/README.md

 ![Pub Version](https://img.shields.io/pub/v/async_zip)

-This package allows reading and writing Zip archives asynchronously and with low memory consumption.
+This package allows fast reading and writing Zip archives asynchronously and with low memory consumption.

 There is already a [standard archive library](https://pub.dev/packages/archive) for Dart.
 But the standard library has two major issues: